leticiafaleia/the-news-app/README.md

 # the-news-app
-A simple app that shows top headlines in US, and the inspiration come this tutorial by iOS Academy
+A simple app that shows top headlines in US.
+The inspiration comes from this [tutorial](https://www.youtube.com/watch?v=V2IfBdxjWs4&t=53s) by iOS Academy

 I used the Design Pattern [MVC](https://www.devmedia.com.br/introducao-ao-padrao-mvc/29308)